 - the ability and desire to learn (not just in school but throughout life);

-- the ability to feel, express and manage a range of positive and negative emotions (being able to explain what you feel and think)
+- the ability to feel, express and manage a range of emotions (being able to explain what you feel and think);

 - the ability to cope with change and uncertainty (this is often referred to as ‘resilience’ which is our ability to bounce back after difficulties).